 Some of limited express trains go through Non JR lines.
 You have to pay some extra for the section where your train goes on Non JR line.
 Because Japan Rail Pass cover only JR lines.
 The following list shows you the trains which go through Non JR lines.
 Please refer each train’s page to get the details about the extra charge.

-- Odoriko, Super View Odoriko (Ito-Izukyu Shimoda/Izu Kyuko Railway, Mishima-Shuzenji/Izuhakone Railway)
+- The limited express Odoriko, Saphir Odoriko (Ito-Izukyu Shimoda/Izu Kyuko Railway, Mishima-Shuzenji/Izuhakone Railway)

-There are 8 bus companies in JR Bus Group.
-But these bus companies are different from train service companies now.
-These eight companies operate local bus service and highway bus service.
+These eight bus companies operate local bus services and highway bus services.
 But Japan Rail Pass covers a few local bus services only.

 JR’s local bus services are a sort of commute service.
 I pick up some lines for the tourist.